Slowlor1ss/Reinforcement-Learning-in-a-2D-Shooter/README.md

 **More about reinforcement learning and genetic algorithms**
 ---
 ### Reinforcement Learning
-RL is a machine learning technique where an agent learns trough experience.
-The agents preforms an action within <br>
+RL is a machine learning technique where an agent learns through experience.
+The agents perform an action within an environment. <br>
-an environment, which is interpreted into a reward and a representation of the state, which are then criticized <br>
+This is then interpreted into a reward and a representation of the state, <br>
-trough negative and positive rewards based on a reward function from within the program, to tell the agent <br>
+which is then criticized through negative and positive reward - based on a reward system within the program - <br>
-how good its action was and how it should should adjust accordingly. <br>
+in order to tell the agent how good its action was and how it should adjust accordingly <br>
 Today there are several RL algorithms including TD, Q-learning, and Saras.
 My AI is trained using Q-learning. <br>
 The main purpose of all the algorithms is to find an optimal policy.
 The policy is a mapping between states and actions,<br>
 it provides the path the agents should follow to maximize the reward function.
-This is simillar to processes that occur in nature; <br>
+This is similar to processes that occur in nature. <br>
-For example our brains are hard wired to interpret signals such as pain and hunger as negative renforcements, <br>
+For example, our brains are hard-wired to interpret signals such as pain and hunger as negative reinforcements, <br>
-and pleasure and food as positive onces, and this is exactly how our RL agent works.
-When our agent eats <br>
+and pleasure and food as positive ones, and this is exactly how our RL agent works. <br>
-it will be rewarded for taking that action, but when our agent suffers from hunger, <br>
+When our agent eats it will be rewarded for taking that action, <br>
-it will die and will be punished for its most resent actions which will include not eating.<br>
+but when our agent suffers from hunger, it will die and will be punished for <br>
+its most recent actions which will include not eating.<br>

 ---

 ### Genetic Algorithms
-GA is a type of optimization algorithm based on natural selection, Genetic algorithms is one branch of the larger class evolutionary algorithms (EA).
-They imitate the biological processes of reproduction and natural selection to solve for the ‘fittest’ solutions.
-Like in evolution, many of the processes involve randomness, however GA allows one to set the level of randomization and the level of control.
-They raquire no extra information about the given problem, this allows them to find solutions to problems that other optimization methods cannot<br>
+GA is a type of optimization algorithm based on natural selection, Genetic algorithms is one branch <br>
+of the larger class evolutionary algorithms (EA). <br>
+They imitate the biological processes of reproduction and natural selection to solve for the ‘fittest’ solutions. <br>
+Like in evolution, many of the processes involve randomness, however <br>
+GA allows one to set the level of randomization and the level of control. <br>
+They raquire no extra information about the given problem, this allows them to find <br>
+solutions to problems that other optimization methods cannot<br>
 handle due to lack of continuity, linearity, or other.<br>
 GA work by starting from an initial generation that is then evaluated trough a user defined function.
 From there subsequent generations<br>
 will be generated trough [***selection***](#selection), [***crossover***](#crossover), and [***mutation***](#mutation).<br>